EmelineJJ/python-esilv0121-ca1-23858-23861/readme.txt

 An opening menu should ask if you are a Bank Employee or a Customer.
 To successfully login as a bank employee you must type in the pin 'A1234 WE talk about the html result, what it will look at
+We begin to create menu for employee and customer with differents option (create/delete/transaction/list)

 for 06/05//2021:
 look at the UML diagrams